 Short bio: I am a professor in computer science with specialization in computer graphics and image processing at the Department of Computer Science, Lund University, Sweden.
 Over the past years, I've built my own computer graphics group, LUGG (Lund University Graphics Group).
 I received an MSc in Computer Science and Engineering from Lund in 1995, and went on to Chalmers University of Technology, where I got my PhD in computer graphics in 1998.
 During 2000, I was a post doc at UC Berkeley, and I also spent some time at UC San Diego (2004/2005) as a visiting researcher.
 I've been co-papers-chairing Graphics Hardware (2004), Eurographics Symposium on Rendering (2006), and Eurographics 2010.
-I currently work full time at Intel in Lund as an tech lead with a fantastic team of graphics researchers.
+I currently work full time at Intel in Lund as a tech lead with a fantastic team of graphics researchers.
 In December 2008, Intel acquired Swiftfoot Graphics, which is a company I co-founded.

 Some of my favourite research interests within computer graphics:

-- Graphics hardware algorithms and many-core rendering
+- Graphics hardware algorithms

 - Real-time rendering (realistic and rapid) and visibility